Bonjour! If you are learning French, you might have started complaining about French numbers.

 Fun Facts About Numbers in French

-In French-speaking Belgium and Switzerland, people don’t say “soixante-dix, quatre-vingts, quatre-vingt-dix”.
+In French and Quebec in Canada, the above system is used.
+However, in French-speaking Belgium and Switzerland, people don’t say “soixante-dix, quatre-vingts, quatre-vingt-dix”.

 They will instead follow the usual pattern as from 20 to 60 and use :